 According to that same report, organizations that are the best in engaging their employees, achieve earnings-per-share growth that is more than four times that of their competitors.
 Compared with business units in the bottom quartile, those in the top quartile of engagement realize substantially better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.
 Engaged workers also report better health outcomes.

 It's all about the people.
 When they are doing meaningful work with the resources they need in a psychologically safe environment, you can sit back and watch MAGIC happen.

 If you're a business owner or executive, we assert that you likely have all or most of the elements in place to achieve this, yet there may be barriers hidden from your view preventing your organization from reaching it's potential.
 We partner with you to identify and remove those barriers.

-The cornerstone tenets of most diversity and inclusion training are sensitivity and empathy.
-While we consider them to be crucial, we expand the conversation by coaching organizations on how to leverage the lucrative nature of having diverse teams.
+The cornerstone tenets of most diversity and inclusion training are inclusiveness and empathy.
+We consider those to be table stakes, baked-in prerequisites.
+We expand the conversation by coaching banks on how to leverage the lucrative nature of having diverse teams.

-We believe that a team constructed with a purposeful mix of cultural backgrounds, life experience, gender, and behavioral styles will have a higher quality of ideas and work product.
+We believe that a team constructed with a purposeful mix of cultural backgrounds, life experiences, gender, and behavioral styles will have a higher quality of ideas and work product.

 It's not merely our opinion that companies that make diversity a priority are considerably more profitable.
 A 2016 study from the Peterson Institute for International Economics as well as a 2018 report from McKinsey titled, "Delivering Through Diversity" make it clear.